Board of Directors

 Sociology, class of 2023 (he/him)

-This is my 4th year being involved with e², serving 2 years as a Retention and Outreach coordinator during my time in undergrad.
+This is my 5th year being involved with e², serving 2 years as a Retention and Outreach coordinator during my time in undergrad.
 As one of this year's Program Organizers, I will be responsible for supporting and advising our student leaders in the development of our Outreach Programs!
 I am very excited to continue working in e²!
-I have recently re-ignited my interest in playing sports video games, so if anyone wants to play NBA 2K, Madden, or FIFA, hit me up!
+I have recently re-ignited my interest in playing sports video games, so if anyone wants to play NBA 2K, Madden, or MLB, hit me up!